ryan4yin/nix-config/secrets/README.md

 > All the operations in this section should be performed in this repository.

-First, add the private `nix-secrets` repository and `agenix` as flake inputs:
+First, add your own private `nix-secrets` repository and `agenix` as flake inputs, and pass all the then to sub modules via `specialArgs`:

 ```nix
 {